2018 Brazilian general election: Presidential elections

-The President and the Vice President of Brazil are elected using the two-round system.
+The president and the vice president of Brazil are elected using the two-round system.
 Citizens may field their candidacies for the presidency, and participate in the general elections, which are held on the first Sunday in October (in this instance, 7 October 2018).
 Candidates receiving more than 50% of the overall vote are declared elected.
 If the 50% threshold is not met by any candidate, a second round of voting is held on the last Sunday in October (in this instance, 28 October 2018).
 In the second round, only the two most-voted candidates from the first round may participate.
 The winner of the second round is elected President of Brazil.
-Candidates for President run for office jointly with a candidate for Vice-President, and the Vice-President is elected as a consequence of the election of the President.
+Candidates for president run for office jointly with a candidate for vice-president, and the vice-president is elected as a consequence of the election of the president.

 Gubernatorial elections

-The Governors and Vice Governors of all states and of the Federal District are elected in the same way as the president, using two rounds of voting if necessary.
+The governors and vice governors of all states and of the Federal District are elected in the same way as the president, using two rounds of voting if necessary.

 Congressional elections

 Federal Senate elections

 In 2018, two-thirds of the 81 members of the Federal Senate were elected for a term of 8 years in office, the other third having been elected in 2014.
-Two candidates will be elected from each of the states and Federal District using majority block voting, with voters able to cast two votes each.
+Two candidates are elected from each of the states and Federal District using majority block voting, with voters able to cast two votes each.